stape-io/user-data-extractor-web-tag/README.md

 ## Open Source

-The **User Data Collection Tag for GTM Web** is developed and maintained by the [Stape Team](https://stape.io/) under the Apache 2.0 license.
+The **User Data Collector Tag for GTM Web** is developed and maintained by the [Stape Team](https://stape.io/) under the Apache 2.0 license.